nus-cs2103-AY1920S1/duke/docs/README.md

 * Check the `Allow executing file as program` box.
 ![Linux Check](linux_checkpermission.png)

+* Double click the `duke-0.2.0.jar` file to execute the Duke Helpbot GUI.

 ## Features

 Duke allows users to track three types of task - To Do, Deadline and Events.
 In addition, there are also various utility functions to allow the user to manage his/her task list.
 These functions include `list`, `delete`, `done`, `bye`, `help`, `find`.